MicrosoftDocs/memdocs/memdocs/intune/protect/encrypt-devices-filevault.md

 - [Upload a personal recovery key to Intune](#upload-a-personal-recovery-key) – Use this method when the user knows their personal recovery key.
 - [The user generates a new recovery key on the device](#generate-a-new-recovery-key-on-the-device) – Use this method if the personal recovery key isn’t known by the user.

 Both methods require that the device has active policy from Intune that manages FileVault encryption.
-To deliver this policy, you can use an [endpoint security disk encryption profile](#create-endpoint-security-policy-for-filevault), or a [device configuration endpoint protection profile](#create-device-configuration-policy-for-filevault) to encrypt devices with FileVault.
+To deliver this policy, use an [endpoint security disk encryption profile](#create-endpoint-security-policy-for-filevault).

 #### Upload a personal recovery key